morrelinko/simple-photo-docs/docs/local-storage.md

 ```

-- $projectPath: Your application root path.
+- `$projectPath`: Your application root path.
 Basically the directory that contains your public index.php file.

-- $photoPath: Directory where photo will be saved.
+- `$photoPath`: Directory where photo will be saved.
 This is relative to your

 Example: